mklef121/algo-data/trees.md

 This will in turn form a linked list which can gradually change it's complexity to O(n) instead of O(Log-n).
 This is a condition called **Unbalanced Binary Search Tree**.
 Insertion, deletion and lookup for unbalanced binary search trees becomes `O(n)`

+Two major tree structures(self balancing trees) are used to balance out Binary search threes they are

+- AVL trees (Adelson-Velsky and Landis)
+- Red/Black trees